arez/arez/docs/index.md

 should occur automatically and only when it is needed.
 This means that application aspects such as the user-interface, network communication, data storage etc. should be driven by changes in application state.

-To ensure a computation only occurs once as a result of a state change, it can be stored as a computed value.
-A computed value will only be recalculated if it is used by another derivation and that it depends upon changes.
-If the computed value changes that change is propagated to it's dependencies.
+To ensure a computation only occurs once as a result of a state change, it can be stored as a "computed value".
+A computed value will only be recalculated if state it is dependent upon is updated **and** another derivation depends upon the computed value.
+If the recalculation produces a different value (i.e. the computed value changes) then this change is propagated to all dependent derivations.

 The Arez architecture is based on a strict unidirectional data flow.
 The application state is modified by an action and this flows through the application in a manner not unlike a spread sheet.
 Derivations run if any of their